-- 11.3 There are no neighbouring residential properties which would be directly affected by the proposed development and the main issues under consideration would be: - The impact the proposed development would have upon the character and appearance of the Conservation Area and forest landscape (having regard to impacts upon both the intrinsic character of the site and views from public rights of way). - The extent to which the proposal could be considered to relate to the established residential curtilage of the property whilst avoiding harmful encroachment into ancient woodland. - The impact the development would have upon the ecological integrity of the Site of Importance for Nature Conservation. - 11.4 The character of the existing site is essentially rural and the main garden incorporates an informal and wooded edge with no formal enclosure or hard landscaping.
+- 11.3 There are no neighbouring residential properties which would be directly affected by the proposed development and the main issues under consideration would be: - The impact the proposed development (including the outbuilding and the new access track would have upon the character and appearance of the Conservation Area and forest landscape (having regard to impacts upon both the intrinsic character of the site and views from public rights of way). - The extent to which the proposal could be considered to relate to the established residential curtilage of the property whilst avoiding harmful encroachment into ancient woodland. - The impact the development would have upon the ecological integrity of the Site of Importance for Nature Conservation. - 11.4 The character of the existing site is essentially rural and the main garden incorporates an informal and wooded edge with no formal enclosure or hard landscaping.
 The mixed woodland and understorey planting are therefore a key element to the intrinsic character of the site.
 As set out within the Conservation Area Character Appraisal trees play an important part in wooded copses of the Hale Park Character area and traditional rural boundaries are also noted as an important feature within the document.
-The Landscape Character Assessment document (2013) refers to the ancient woodlands of the Northern Heath and Forest Landscape Character Area as a key positive attribute and sets out objectives to protect and manage the ancient woodland and manage and enhance the Inclosures' ground flora and habitats. - Having regard to the special qualities of the site (and its historic importance in the context of Hale Park) as set out above it is considered that the siting, scale and uncompromising form of the proposed works would have an unacceptably harmful and irreversible impact upon the intrinsic landscape character of the site and (particularly during winter months) views from the public right of way 30 metres to the north.
-Whilst the removal of the gravel track could be argued as bringing about some degree of benefit when considered in isolation, this would not mitigate the impact of the proposed tennis court with the extensive artificial surface, 3 metre chain link enclosure, artificial bank and 2.6 metre high retaining wall (particularly in light of its distance from the main house and domestic buildings).
+The Landscape Character Assessment document (2013) refers to the ancient woodlands of the Northern Heath and Forest Landscape Character Area as a key positive attribute and sets out objectives to protect and manage the ancient woodland and manage and enhance the Inclosures' ground flora and habitats. - 11.5 Having regard to the special qualities of the site (and its historic importance in the context of Hale Park) as set out above it is considered that the siting, scale and uncompromising form of the proposed works (specifically the track, regraded bank and retaining wall) would have an unacceptably harmful and irreversible impact upon the intrinsic landscape character of the site.
+Whilst the removal of the gravel track specified on the corresponding application could be argued as bringing about some degree of benefit when considered in isolation, this would not mitigate the impact of the proposed tennis court and its associated engineering works.
+Furthermore the proposed new track would lead to additional impact as a result of its wider sweep to the east and the removal of trees and vegetation (a vital component of the intrinsic rural character of the site).
+As noted by the Landscape Officer, there is insufficient information relating to the proposed edging of the hardsurfacing, the proposed topography (in cross section) and the hardurface materials and this adds further to concerns over the potentially suburbanising impact of the proposal.